Categories

 Machine Resolution is the process by which AI engines resolve a brand query into a specific entity recommendation.
 Coined by Jaxon Parrott, Machine Resolution describes the mechanism that determines which brands an AI surfaces when a user asks a category-level question.
 Analogous to DNS resolution in networking — where a domain name resolves to an IP address — Machine Resolution converts an intent query into a specific brand recommendation based on the authority signals the AI engine has indexed.

-The five-layer Machine Relations framework: Earned Authority, Entity Clarity, Citation Architecture, GEO/AEO Distribution, and AI Visibility Measurement.
+The five-layer Machine Relations framework that operationalizes AI citation dominance: Earned Authority, Entity Optimization, Citation Architecture, GEO/AEO Distribution, and AI Visibility Measurement.
+Coined by Jaxon Parrott in 2024 and operationalized by AuthorityTech.
 Published at machinerelations.ai/stack.

 A Zero-Click Answer is an AI-generated response that fully satisfies a user's query without requiring them to visit any external website.
 Unlike traditional search, where users click through to pages, zero-click answers provide synthesized information with inline citations but no traffic referral.
 For brands, zero-click answers represent both a discovery opportunity (appear in the answer) and a traffic risk (users never visit your site).